isc-projects/kea/doc/guide/hooks.rst

 As ``reservation-add`` is expected to store the host, the hosts-databases parameter must be specified in the configuration and databases must not run in read-only mode.
 In future versions of Kea, it will be possible to modify the reservations read from a configuration file.
-Please contact ISC if you are interested in this functionality.
+Interested parties are encouraged to contact ISC for more information on developing this functionality.

 .. _command-reservation-get: